James Musa: International career

 Musa was selected for the New Zealand U-20 team to compete in the 2011 OFC U-20 Championship in April 2011 and the Suwon Cup in Korea.
 During the OFC U-20 championship he played in all four matches, scoring a hat-trick during the group stage and helping the Junior All Whites win the tournament and secure qualification to the 2011 FIFA U-20 World Cup at which he played all three games against Cameroon, Uruguay and Portugal.

 In February 2012, Musa was selected in New Zealand's 20 man squad to play two friendly matches against Saudi Arabia, coached by former FC Barcelona Manager Frank Rijkaard in Melbourne, Australia in preparation for the 2012 OFC Men's Pre-Olympic Football Tournament to be held in Taupo, New Zealand.

 On 25 March 2012 the New Zealand U-23 men's team secured qualification for the 2012 Summer Olympics in London with a 1–0 win over Fiji with a coolly finished penalty from Greg Draper.
-Musa played a big role in the Heart of defence during the qualifying campaign with the New Zealand U-23 team going through unbeaten.
+Musa played a big role in defence during the qualifying campaign with the New Zealand U-23 team going through unbeaten.
 He also scored 2 goals during the tournament.

 On 21 June 2012, Musa was named as one of the 6 defenders in Neil Emblen's 18-man squad for the 2012 Summer Olympics in London, with Ryan Nelsen named as captain and as one of the three overage players.

 Musa made one appearance for the New Zealand U-23 team at the 2012 Summer Olympics in London.
 He came on at left back in the 1–1 draw against Egypt in place of the injured Ian Hogg in the 63rd minute at Old Trafford.

 Musa was called into the All Whites squad for a 30 May friendly in Auckland against South Africa by interim coach Neil Emblen.
 Musa made his international debut on 30 May 2014 against South Africa, coming on as a substitute.
 The match ended in a nil-all draw.